Plant care

 Is jade plant toxic to cats and dogs?

-Jade plant is mildly toxic to pets.
+Jade plant is toxic to pets.
 ASPCA lists Crassula ovata as toxic to cats and dogs.
 Ingestion can cause vomiting, depression, and slow heart rate in cats.

 What USDA hardiness zone does jade plant grow in?